Prague with Kids

 Prague with Kids – Private Beaches

 For those who want a day or two in the sun and feel sand under your feet take a trip to Zlute Lazne.
-Between 0900 and 1400 it’s 100kc for adults and and 60kc for kids and ISIC student cardholders (children under 1 metre tall go free).
-After 1400 it’s half price, after 1700 it’s free.
+Great for hiring sports equipment and lots of flat pathways nearby for bikes, scooters and skates.
 Popular as a night beach party place.

 Another option on the other side of the river at Smichov is the small private beach at http://www.smichovskaplaz.cz.